 Learn what a hypervisor is, what they’re used for, and how you can work with virtualization technology.

 Virtualization technology makes it possible to separate physical hardware resources (like CPU and storage) from computers.
 Most famously, it’s the foundation of cloud computing.
-Hypervisors play a key role in the process of virtualization.
+Hypervisors play a key role in the process of virtualization and allow organizations to provide users with virtual desktops instead of physical hardware.
 In the following guide, you can learn more about hypervisor use cases, types, benefits, and disadvantages.

 A hypervisor is a thin software layer also known as a virtual machine monitor (VMM).
 Before their existence, most computers could only run one operating system (OS) at a time.
 With a hypervisor, you can run multiple operating systems using one host machine.
-This practice helps reduce the waste of physical servers and computational resources.
+A single server or computer can be efficiently used for several different purposes.
+This practice helps reduce the waste of physical servers and computational and network resources.
+Hypervisors are the backbone of virtual desktop infrastructure (VDI).

 Hypervisors separate a system's operating system (OS) and resources from the physical machine.
 They organize these separated resources into files called virtual machines (VMs), hence the pseudonym virtual machine monitor.
 Then, they assign computing power, data, and storage to each one.
 A hypervisor prohibits these files from interfering with one another, thereby maintaining the system.